This is the 200th edition of this column, written to appear on October 19 — South Africa’s National Press Freedom Day.

-South Africa’s swan equivalent is probably a hadeda—nosing around the country’s media in search of a juicy grub or two.
+South Africa’s swan equivalent is probably a hadeda — nosing around the country’s media in search of a juicy grub or two.
+And I’ve had much to feast upon over the duration of the column.

 So why is this particular beak going quiet after seven years?
 In fact the fortnightly Converse contributions, which began back in July 2003, ought to have ceased at the end of 2009 when the Mail & Guardian gave notice they could no longer pay for them.